Models in a Coalesce application are just EF Core POCOs. The properties defined on your models should fit within the constraints of EF Core.

 Properties of a type that are not on your

 DbContextwill also have corresponding properties generated on the TypeScript ViewModels typed as TypeScript External ViewModels, and the values of such properties will be sent with the object to the client when requested.
+Properties of this type will also be sent back to the server by the client when they are encountered (currently supported by the Vue Stack only).

 See External Types for more information.